 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVPL, as is the case for held for trading or derivative instruments, or the Company has opted to measure the financial liability at FVPL.
 The Company's financial liabilities measured at amortized cost include trade and other payables, liabilities held for distribution, and lease obligations.
-The Company's exchangeable warrants are measured at FVPL.
+The Exchangeable Warrants were measured at FVPL.
 All financial liabilities are recognized initially at fair value and, in the case of long-term debt, net of directly attributable transaction costs.